-Step therapy is a process in which you may need to use one type of drug before We will cover another.
-We check certain Prescription Drugs to make sure proper prescribing guidelines are followed.
-These guidelines help you get high quality yet cost effective Prescription Drugs.
-If a Doctor decides that a certain drug is needed, the Preauthorization process will apply.
+Step therapy refers to the process in which you may be required to use one type of medication before benefits are available for another.
+We monitor certain Prescription Drugs to control utilization and to ensure that appropriate prescribing guidelines are followed.
+These guidelines help you access high quality yet cost effective Prescription Drugs.
+If a Doctor decides that the monitored medication is needed, the Preauthorization process is applied.